 Proposed investigations would also take place in grassland and woodland areas that are considered to be potential California red-legged frog dispersal habitat (areas within 1 mile of potential aquatic habitat), but these areas would only be considered dispersal habitat during wet weather in the fall and winter.
 If the proposed investigations occur during wet weather in the fall or winter and California red-legged frogs are dispersing through the area, the movement of work vehicles and equipment, and other activities could result in injury or mortality of California red-legged frogs.
-Therefore, the Proposed Action activities could result in the temporary disturbance of approximately 50 acres of dispersal habitat.
+Therefore, without mitigation, the Proposed Project activities could result in the temporary disturbance of California red-legged frogs in potential dispersal habitat.

-CEQA Determination: The proposed investigations could result in an effect, either directly or through habitat modifications, on California red-legged frog.
+Thus, without mitigation, the proposed investigations could result in an impact, either directly or through habitat modifications, on California red-legged frog.
 Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations to determine if the proposed work areas are within or near California red-legged frog habitat.
 Additionally, implementation of MM Bio-1 through MM Bio-3 and MM Bio-7 would further minimize impacts on California red-legged frogs.
-If direct impacts to California red-legged frog and its habitat cannot be avoided, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on California red-legged frogs would be less than significant with mitigation incorporated.
+If direct impacts to California red-legged frog and its habitat cannot be avoided, the Authority would implement MM Gen-2.
+Therefore, impacts on California red-legged frogs would be less than significant with mitigation incorporated.